 - the grandparents

-The burial obligation creates not only an obligation but also a right to organize the burial.
-If the spouse dies, the surviving partner has to be buried before the children.
-He has the right to order the burial himself.
+However, the duty of burial creates not only a duty, but also a right to organize the burial.
+In the event of the death of a spouse, the surviving partner is liable for burial, even before the children.
+He has the right to commission the burial himself.

-Note: Legally ordered care generally ends with the death of the person requiring care.
-This means that the legal guardian is not allowed to organize the burial!
-The relatives specified by the funeral laws are responsible for this.
+Note: Court-appointed guardianships generally end with the death of the person to be guarded.
+This means that the legal guardian may not arrange the funeral!
+This is the responsibility of the relatives specified by the funeral laws.

-A burial obligation is not the same as an obligation to bear the costs
+Burial obligation does not equal obligation to bear costs

-The obligation to bear costs according to Section 1968 of the German Civil Code must be distinguished from the obligation to burial.
-Here the heir bears the cost of a befitting funeral.
-However, the Federal Court of Justice ruled that an heir was not obliged to assume the costs for care and maintenance of the grave!
-If no person entitled to inherit is found, the spouse is obliged according to §1360 BGB, only then does the person responsible for maintenance follow according to §1615 II BGB.
+The obligation to bear the costs, which applies in accordance with §1968 of the German Civil Code, must be distinguished from the obligation to bury.
+Hereupon, the heir is the cost bearer of a befitting funeral.
+However, the BGH ruled that an heir is not obligated to also assume the costs for care and maintenance of the gravesite!
+If no person entitled to inherit is found, the spouse is obligated according to §1360 BGB, only then follows according to §1615 II BGB the maintenance obligor.

-If there are no heirs, the state becomes the legal heir according to §1936 BGB.
-According to Section 1968 BGB, the latter then bears the funeral costs.
+If there are no heirs, the state becomes the legal heir in accordance with §1936 BGB.
+The latter shall then bear the funeral costs in accordance with §1968 BGB.
 However, this is rarely the case in practice.
-Because the state is entitled to limit its liability solely to the estate.
+This is because the state is entitled to limit its liability to the estate alone.

 What if I don’t have any assets?